thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 2. User plugs in and angles camera at intersection |

 ###### 2. Requires MVP Use Case 1, Selects and adds traffic light area of detection
-User should define the area of decetion for the traffic lights.
-This is for the software to search purely in this area, to cut down on processing time and increase accuracy of the detection.
+The user should define the area of detection for the traffic lights.
+This is for the software to search purely in this area, to cut down on processing time and increase the accuracy of the detection.
 Validity check: Due to the nature of traffic and lights, you may get an intersection that never sees any action, or the event doesn't trigger at all.
-In this case it may be good to have a validity check for when there is no action detected but that is yet to be determined.
+In this case, it may be good to have a validity check for when there is no action detected but that is yet to be determined.
-Exact sequence: Interface shows video feed of area, user inserts shape of detection.
+Exact sequence: Interface shows a video feed of area, user inserts shape of detection.
 Effect of Parameters: If the user doesn't not have a working mouse they cannot proceed past this point.
 Relationship of input and output: